Liberal Democratic Party (Japan): Ideology and political stance

-The LDP is usually associated with conservatism and Japanese nationalism.
+The LDP is usually associated with conservatism, Japanese nationalism and being on the political right of the political spectrum.
+The LDP has been described as a variety of disparate ideologies such as conservative-liberal, liberal-conservative, social-conservative, ultranationalist, and ultraconservative.
 The party though has not espoused a well-defined, unified ideology or political philosophy, due to its long-term government, and has been described as a "catch-all" party.

-Its members hold a variety of positions that could be broadly defined as being to the right of main opposition parties.
-Many of its ministers, including current Prime Minister Fumio Kishida and former Prime Ministers Yoshihide Suga, Shinzo Abe are affiliated with the parliamentary league of Nippon Kaigi, an ultranationalist and traditionalist lobby group.
-In Japanese politics, the convention is to classify the Liberal Democratic Party and the Japanese Communist Party as occupying the conservative and progressive ends of the ideological spectrum respectively, however this classification faces challenges, especially among younger generations, after the 1990s.
+The LDP members hold a variety of positions that could be broadly defined as being to the right of main opposition parties.
+Many of its ministers, including former Prime Ministers Fumio Kishida, Yoshihide Suga and Shinzo Abe, are/were affiliated with the parliamentary league of Nippon Kaigi, a far-right ultraconservative lobby group.
+In Japanese politics, the convention is to classify the Liberal Democratic Party and the Japanese Communist Party as occupying the conservative and progressive ends of the ideological spectrum respectively.
+However, this classification has faced challenges, especially among younger generations, since the 1990s.